danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

 ### Firmware and networking ###

 OpenBSD detects the iwm(8) 802.11x wireless device but will need the firmware for it to be functional.
-If you have a supported USB sup ported adapter or Lenovo's adapter cable for the built-in em(8) ethernet device you can skip the following step as OpenBSD will run fw
+If you have a supported USB adapter or Lenovo's adapter cable for the built-in em(8) ethernet device you can skip the following step as OpenBSD will run fw
 _update(8) if you configure your ethernet adapter correctly.

 On another computer with network access, format a USB disk as FAT and copy everything from http://firmware.openbsd.org/firmware/7.2/ onto it.
 I find the easiest way to grab these files on a non-OpenBSD system is to install and use lftp: